jlizakowski/Babbler/README.md

 * Changing existing text to match a certain writing style (style impersonation)
 * Data compression

 Most of these applications are inherent to any tool that represents data in this fashion.
 These were not intended features, but result from the nature of the tool.
+This type of tool is also used for speech recognition and text auto-complete.

 This code, in its current form, only learns then babbles.
 Other versions of the code, such as the compression tests, might be integrated in the future.